By Marcin Wojtyczka

 - Ensure steady footing

-- Wear life jacket and clip on tether (lifeline) to a secure attachment point or a jackstay (in bad weather, at night, and whenever you feel unstable or want to)
+- Wear a life jacket and clip-on tether (lifeline) to a secure attachment point or a jackstay (in bad weather, at night, and whenever you feel unstable or want to)

 - Don’t drink alcohol en route and be sober before you set out